jordan-yee/clojure-webstack/README.md

 ## Testing

-To start the test watcher run:
+To start the test watcher in a REPL run:
 ```
-shadow-cljs watch test
+shadow-cljs clj-repl
+=> (shadow/watch :test)
 ```

 The test results will be shown in the browser at http://localhost:8021